 A unique Intelligent Mail barcode identifies individual pieces of mail, trays, sacks and containers to track them through the postal processing system from induction to delivery.

-Every Door Direct Mail - EDDM - is an online service that uses demographic data to help business mailers target their marketing mail pieces to customers in a select neighborhood, city or ZIP Code.
-Since 2011, EDDM has resulted in more than 26 billion pieces of mail and $3.8 billion in revenue.
+Every Door Direct Mail began in 2011 and is designed to help business mailers direct their Marketing Mail pieces to customers in a select neighborhood, city or ZIP Code.
+Since 2011, more than 33 billion pieces of Every Door Direct Mail pieces have been sent, resulting in $5 billion in revenue.
+Nearly 3 billion pieces were sent in 2024, totaling $588 million in revenue.

 handheld scanners